 Using this method not only do I remember to hand out inspiration but I find the players using them each and every session.
 Try this out at your next game and let me know how it goes.

-Good luck on your next session, I believe in you.
+Good luck with your next session, I believe in you.
 See you in the future!